revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 <details><summary><b> Explanation</b></summary>

->exception occurs in the method1() method where it is not handled, so it is propagated to the previous method2() method where it is not handled, again it is propagated to the method3() method where exception is handled.
+>Exception occurs in the method1() method where it is not handled, so it is propagated to the previous method2() method where it is not handled, again it is propagated to the method3() method where exception is handled.

 </details>
 </details>